Gas fired water heaters need ventilation to operate safely.

 Property managers should contact a licensed gasfitter for enquiries about their gas pool and spa heaters.

-Builders and gasfitters should refer to AS5601 - 2004 for more information – see Section 5 Installing appliances.
+Builders and gasfitters should refer to AS/NZ5601 - 2013 for more information – see Section 5 Installing appliances.